 Transaction charges.
 These expenses can be costly, so be sure to weigh the benefits of rebalancing against the costs.

 Alternative investments.
 Assets like real estate, managed futures, and hedge funds can pose a rebalancing challenge.
 While it may be difficult to add or trim these positions due to the liquidity or subscription issues, you can adjust other positions in a way to keep the desired exposures.
 Or simply exclude illiquid positions from consideration during a rebalance.

 The Long-Term Benefits of Rebalancing

 Your plan to rebalance client portfolios doesn’t need to be complicated.
-To review three established strategies for reducing risk, visit our recent blog post on this topic.
 Be sure to talk to your clients about the goals of rebalancing—whether it is to improve performance, reduce risk, or both.
 And you’ll want to set the expectation that regular rebalancing is part of your investment management process.
 When portfolios are well diversified and periodically rebalanced, they should be able to weather market turbulence.